hyiltiz/year_planner/README.md

 |52| 19 20 21 22 23 24 25 |          |          |
 | 1| 26 27 28 29 30 31    |          |          |
 ```

+## How does it work?
+This python script creates a concise weekly calendar for any specified
+year.
+The calendar functionality is provided via BSD calendar `ncal`.
+This script reformats its output to make it less redundant.
+Here is what
+the planner for the year 2022 looks like:

 As a bonus, if you are a [orgmode](https://orgmode.org/ "orgmode") user, you can
 take advantage of everything that org provides for this calendar.